pekeso/InvoicesApp/doc/programming.md

 ### For newbies

-If you never create a Banana Extension or you never use Qt, we suggest you take a look at the following tutorials:
+If you have never created a Banana Extension or you have never used Qt, we suggest you take a look at the following tutorials:

 * [Qt - QML tutorial](https://doc.qt.io/qt-5/qml-tutorial.html)
 * [Banana.ch - Build your first Extension](https://www.banana.ch/doc/en/node/9324)